ShanGGraff/VendorOrderTracker.Solution/README.md

 1. If you don't already have C# and .NET installed on your computer, you can get the Software Develment Kit or SDK for Mac here: https://dotnet.microsoft.com/download/dotnet/thank-you/sdk-5.0.100-macos-x64-installer and for Windows here: https://dotnet.microsoft.com/download/dotnet/thank-you/sdk-5.0.102-windows-x64-installer.
 Follow the instructions given on that page.
 2. Open the terminal on your local machine and navigate to where you want to clone the project
-3. Run the following command:
+3. Run the following command: git clone https://github.com/ShanGGraff/VendorOrderTracker.Solution
-4. Navigate to
+4. Navigate to VendorOrderTracker
 5. Run __dotnet build__ on the command line.
 6. If everything builds correctly, run __dotnet run__ on the command line.